-We perform a benchmark for a pool of $30$ countries, each country is designated by its three letters ISO code\footnote{International Organization for Standardization \url{https://www.iso.org/iso-3166-country-codes.html}.}, we can notice that Morocco manifests a distinguished cyclical character:
+A benchmark analysis is conducted for a pool of $30$ countries, each country is identified by its three-letters ISO code\footnote{International Organization for Standardization \url{https://www.iso.org/iso-3166-country-codes.html}.}.
+It is noteworthy that Morocco exhibits a distinct cyclical pattern: